Low Moor, Bradford: Key landmarks

-The most dominant landmark in Low Moor is arguably the most dominant landmark in the entire village, Low Moor Iron Works(Solenis).
-The iron works stand in the central part of Low Moor.
+The most dominant landmark in Low Moor is arguably the most dominant landmark in the entire village, Low Moor Iron Works (Solenis).
+The ironworks stand in the central part of Low Moor.

 Royds Hall, a Grade II* listed building west of Low Moor, was begun in 1640 and substantially extended in 1770.
-It was the seat of the Rookes family until 1788 when it was acquired by Joseph Dawson, the then chief technologist of the ironworks.
+It was the seat of the Rookes family until 1788, when it was acquired by Joseph Dawson, the then chief technologist of the ironworks.